Skip to main content

 Share:

-AVI Career Training in Vienna, VA is a COE-accredited massage therapy school in Northern Virginia — offering a hands-on program built around Virginia’s licensure requirements and designed for students who want to get trained, get licensed, and get working.
+AVI Career Training in Vienna, VA is a COE-accredited massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) school in Northern Virginia — offering a hands-on program built around Virginia’s licensure requirements and designed for students who want to get trained, get licensed, and get working.
 Whether you’re switching careers or entering the workforce for the first time, the path to becoming a licensed massage therapist in Virginia is more achievable than most people realize.

 Key Takeaways